-Most people know coffee is a major culprit of stained teeth.
+Most people know coffee is a major cause of stained teeth.

-As a rule, the darker the tea color, the greater chance it will stain your teeth.
+As a rule, the darker the tea colour, the greater chance it will stain your teeth.

 Despite all that, you may not be ready to give up drinking tea.
-So it’s important to look after your teeth to keep the staining to a minimum.
+If so, it's important to take care of your teeth to keep the staining to a minimum.

-Drinking tea can cause lasting discoloration of your teeth.
-That said, it's possible to reduce staining through good healthy oral care habits.
+Drinking tea can cause lasting discolouration of your teeth.
+That said, it's possible to reduce staining through good oral care habits.

-At home, the simple act of brushing your teeth regularly can help.
-Brushing twice a day is good but brushing immediately after you drink a cup of tea is even better.
-Drinking water after a cup of tea can also help rinse away some of the tannins left in your mouth.
+At home, a simply daily oral hygiene routine can help.
+Brushing twice a day with a fluoride toothpaste is a great start.
+It may also be helpful to drink water after a cup of tea to rinse away some of the tannins left in your mouth.

-Lighter-colored teas stain less, so switching from black to herbal or green teas can reduce staining.
-Just know that even lighter teas such as chamomile and hibiscus, if regularly consumed, will discolor your teeth over time.
+Lighter-coloured teas stain less, so switching from black to herbal or green teas can reduce staining.
+Just know that even lighter teas, such as chamomile and hibiscus, can discolour your teeth if you drink them regularly.

-Now that you're aware that tea can stain your teeth, you might want to think about a teeth whitening process to combat discoloration.
+Now that you're aware that tea can stain your teeth, you might want to think about a teeth whitening process to combat discolouration.